LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/CustomInteractiveMessage.md

 #### Sending Custom Data to App Extension

-The value of the `URL` metadata property will be passed to Apple's [MsMessage](https://developer.apple.com/documentation/messages/msmessage) object in the `url` property.
-When recieved in your app extension, you can parse the URL and do anything with it.
+The value of the `URL` metadata property will be passed to Apple's [MSMessage](https://developer.apple.com/documentation/messages/msmessage) object in the [`url`](https://developer.apple.com/documentation/messages/msmessage/1649739-url) property.
+When recieved in your iMessage app / extension, you can parse the URL and do anything with it.

 #### Metadata Guidelines